RobertBergman/screenrecord/memory-bank/progress.md

   - Added visual indicators for active states (speaking/auto-play)

 ## Development History

+### May 2, 2025
+- Created comprehensive icon set for the application:
+  - Designed modern app logo in SVG format with screen recording theme
+  - Created functional icons for all app features (record, stop, pause, screen, webcam, microphone, settings, slides)
+  - Generated PNG versions of all icons in multiple sizes (16px to 512px for app logo)
+  - Implemented automated icon conversion process using HTML Canvas and Puppeteer
+  - Added favicon to application using the app logo
+  - Used consistent color scheme with blue (#3A86FF) primary color and red for recording indicators
+  - Icons designed for clear visual identification of functionality
+  - Implemented in both vector (SVG) and raster (PNG) formats for maximum flexibility

 ### April 30, 2025
 - Fixed styled-components console warnings: